 Prior to AD 1004, Jingdezhen was known as Changnan town 昌南镇, the name meaning “south of Chang river.”
 The word “China” may actually come from the pronunciation of Jingdezhen’s old name “Changnan.”
 During that year, the Emperor signed an agreement with a northern neighbouring country called Liao, and agreed to pay them with money and/or goods each year to maintain peace between the two countries.
 Celadon was very popular in Liao, so the demand for this kind of green ceramics increased rapidly.
 The Emperor started to pay more attention to this little town, and encouraged it to develop its porcelain and ceramics manufacturing industry, at the same time renaming it Jingde 景德, after the name of the year of the Emperor’s reign.

 Jingdezhen and the Porcelain Road

-During the Song and Yuan Dynasty, painting over the surface of porcelain was considered tacky and fell out of favor.
-As the street culture appeared in late Yuan Dynasty and early Ming Dynasty (mid 12th century), painting on porcelain began to reappear and gained in popularity.
+During the Song and Yuan Dynasties, painting over the surface of porcelain was considered tacky and fell out of favour.
+As the street culture evolved in late Yuan Dynasty and early Ming Dynasty (mid 12th century), painting on porcelain began to reappear and it gained popularity.

 Blue and White China